ChristopherBiscardi/mau5/README.md

 ## TODO:

-1. Read from Riak and send to ES
 2. Make Read/Write urls configurable
 3. Allow config files and command line args to start process
 4. Implement Message Queue for guarenteed processing of successful Riak inserts